Northamptonshire is a great place to visit with more than enough attractions to keep you and the family occupied for a lifetime...

-If you’re after some bread to go with your cheese or you just love a good sandwich, pop down to The Good Loaf in Northampton.
+If you’re after some bread to go with your cheese or you just love a good sandwich, pop down to The Good Loaf in Northampton or Kettering.

 They produce delicious hand crafted artisan breads, baked at sunrise each day.

-However, producing top quality loaves is only the half of it, the bakery pride themselves on being a ‘social’ business and offer work opportunities to vulnerable local women.
+However, producing top quality loaves is only the half of it, the bakery pride themselves on being a ‘social’ business and offer work opportunities to vulnerable local people.

 Click here to find out more.

 Since opening in 1981, David and Georgina Jeyes along with their 3 children have expanded and developed their once traditional chemist shop into an Aladdin’s cave full of gifts, an award winning coffee shop and various fascinating and award winning exhibitions.